 Singapore is a smaller country and there’s a high level of safety you will feel there.
 I mean, it’s even illegal to chew gum—that’s how much the government cares for its country + environment.

 You can explore Singapore in a few days by taking Grab (Uber) around the city/country or even taking the train.
 So if you’re not comfortable doing a long trip solo, then this would be ideal for you.

 And Singapore is a modernized country.
 You’ll have access to a lot of the amenities you have in your own country, diversity, and public transportation.

 I’ve met plenty of people traveling to Greece solo, and they had the time of their life.

-Greece is overall a safe country that has a lot to offer—hundreds of islands to visit, historical sights, wonderful weather, and delicious food.
+Greece is overall a safe country that has a lot to offer—hundreds of islands to visit, historical sites, wonderful weather, and delicious food.

-This plus a mixture of Mediterranean cuisine, relaxation, beautiful beaches, other solo travelers, and comfortability, give you all the things you would want on your first solo trip.
+This, plus a mixture of Mediterranean cuisine, relaxation, beautiful beaches, other solo travelers, and comfortability, gives you all the things you would want on your first solo trip.
 Oh yeah, and it’s affordable.

 If you’re coming from somewhere in North America, Europe, or Africa….. even Asia, it’s easy to get to.

 This tourist hotspot has an ever-expanding expat community, like Black in Tulum.
 If you’re wanting to go somewhere solo, but connect with people once you’re there—it might be worth it to check out Tulum.

 You can have your fair share of tourist activities, meet people, and being able to experience a new country.